 Schools will be able to purchase additional licences, they will be charged for these on their next annual LGfL bill.
 Schools can request a quote for extra licences through the Adobe licence claim form.

 I already have some licences that our school purchased directly, what happens to these?

 These continue as per previously signed agreements, we can’t transfer licences into the new LGfL agreement and would need to continue to be managed on your current Adobe licence managemnet Console.

-Adobe Spark for Education is a collection of creative tools that are aimed at younger users available online in a browser and as mobile apps.
+Adobe Express for Education is a collection of creative tools that are aimed at younger users available online in a browser and as mobile apps.
 It makes it fast and easy for students and teachers to turn ideas into beautiful graphics, web stories, and video presentations.
 For more information, https://spark.adobe.com/edu

 We currently use (old) Device licences for Adobe, can we continue to use these?